 The Treaty between the United States and the Confederated Tribes and Bands of Indians in Middle Oregon (Treaty with the Tribes and Bands of Middle Oregon) was signed on June 25, 1855.
 This treaty established the Warm Springs Tribes' reservation.
-A Tribal government was formed in 1938 and the Tribal government signed a Declaration of Sovereignty in 1992 in which they "declared the sovereign authority of the Tribe to determine our destiny and control all persons, land, water, resources, and activities free from outside interference" (CTWSRO, 2021 as cited by FFP, 2022).
+A Tribal government was formed in 1938 and the Tribal government signed a Declaration of Sovereignty in 1992 in which they "declared the sovereign authority of the Tribe to determine our destiny and control all persons, land, water, resources, and activities free from outside interference" (Warm Springs Tribe, 2021).